nesl/GDTM/README.md

 ```
 Then we would run `bash cmd-run-dp.sh data/ 'bash helper/convert.sh'`.

 The HDF5 files generated will be placed in a newly created _processed/_ directory.
 For each interval in the `valid_ranges` field of the metadata, a directory _chunk_N/_ will be created and will contain clipped HDF5 files containing only the data within the respective range.
-We will refer to each clipped set of HDF5 files as a dataset.
-A sample dataset after processing an experiment may be:
+We will refer to each clipped set of HDF5 files (_chunk_N/_) as a dataset.
+An example of the file structure after preprocessing an experiment is shown below:
 ```
 data/
 ├── chunk_0/